Concussion information for Health Care Professionals

 • CRT 5 (Concussion Recognition Tool), a tool designed to help lay persons recognize the signs and symptoms of concussion in order to take appropriate action

 We strongly recommend that these vital tools are used when assessing athletes where concussion is suspected.
-For concussion management at FEI events please download the FEI Doctor's Pack, which includes:
+For concussion management at FEI events please refer to the FEI Concussion Policy, which includes:

 • A protocol for Concussion Recognition and Management at FEI events